christianalares/robotkodarn-chrome-app/README.md

 A Chrome app using avrgirl-arduino for sending Arduino code in a Chrome browser.
 Forked from noopkat/avrgirl-chrome-app. 🙏

 ## Aren't Google removing the support for Chrome apps?
-Yes, but we are not there yet.
-Google will end support for Chrome apps on Windows, Mac, and Linux, but they are will still remain on Chrome OS for the "forseeable future".
-As a long term plan, it's probably a bad idea to build a Chrome App, but as a short term plan, a Chrome app keeps the [`Robotkodarn project`](https://github.com/Vinnovera/robotkodarn) going.
+Yes, Google will end support for Chrome apps on Windows, Mac, and Linux, but they will still remain on Chrome OS for the "forseeable future".
+As a long term plan, it's not a good idea to build a Chrome App (unless you are targeting only Chrome OS).

 ## Setup
 To start project: